Manuel-Ferreras/Setting-Up-SIEM-SPLUNK-AWS-/README.md

  <h2> Conneting to your ec2 </h2>

-  what you need to before trying to connect to your ec2 in the shell enviment.

  - change permissions in you in your ec2 pair key using chmod because your key pair is unprotected  and it will not allow you to ssh into your ec2 with a weak permission.

   <img src="https://i.imgur.com/vQUYDFL.png" height="40%" width="44%" alt=/>